We Have Answers: After a car accident where the other driver doesn’t have insurance, you might have a lot of questions about what happens next.

 Even basic NJ auto insurance policies include PIP, but motorcycle insurance policies don’t.
 This may seem backward.
 Motorcycles leave riders with fewer protections, so they’re more likely to suffer serious injuries in a crash.
 Unfortunately, that’s the law.If you drive a car as well as riding a motorcycle, you can count on PIP benefits, right?
 Wrong!
 PIP applies if you’re driving, riding in a car, walking, or on a bicycle, but it does not apply if you were on a motorcycle.
 Auto insurance policies list injuries sustained while riding motorcycles as exceptions.

 Treating injuries from a motorcycle accident will have to go through your health insurance.
 Fortunately, you have the legal right to pursue a lawsuit against a driver who hit you.
-But if that driver doesn’t have insurance, it might be difficult to ever get what you deserve.
+But if that driver doesn’t have insurance, it might be difficult ever to get what you deserve.
 You should speak to an attorney after a motorcycle accident caused by another driver so we can figure out if there is coverage available.

 Getting Your Car Fixed